joseenricofrancisco/team-8-battleship/README.md

     4. Use command "javac Main.java" to compile.

     5. Use command "java Main" to run the game.

+## How to start GUI-version:

+    1. Download the files in https://github.com/joseenricofrancisco/team-8-battleship

+    2. Unzip the file and locate the folder you unzipped in your command terminal.

+    3. Locate your position into "Demo2" folder in your command terminal.

+    4. Use command "javac Main.java" to compile.

+    5. Use command "java Main" to run the game.

+## How to run unit test:

+In "Demo2" folder, there is a folder named "testFile"

+The folder contains 3 files:
+- BoardTest.java
+- hamcrest-core-1.3.jar
+- junit-4.12.jar

+To begin the unit tests for this application, copy all of the 3 files and paste it into "Dem2" folder (One upper level from "testFile" folder).
+Then,

+1) Locate your position into "Demo2" folder in your terminal.

+2) Copy and paste this command into your terminal and hit enter to compile.

+    javac -cp .:junit-4.12.jar:hamcrest-core-1.3.jar *.java

+3) Copy and paste this command into your terminal and hit enter to run tests.

+    java -cp .:junit-4.12.jar:hamcrest-core-1.3.jar org.junit.runner.JUnitCore BoardTest

 ## Addtional resoures
 - Here's a sample Battleship board.